9brada6/tabs-with-posts/development.md

 - Don't know how to count site reviews ratings, maybe email for support?
 - Add each plugin, move orderby plugin indicators to classes.
 - Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

-### Widget

-- Test a SVG color icon to see if the "fill" property will change it.
-- Font-weight CSS for component does not get added in custom styles.

-### General

-- Remove the additional CSS that is added to each component, if no custom css is present.
-Can't find if this bug is fixed.

 ### Icons